IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 ## System under monitoring
 To compare how to plug and use certain telemetry solutions for end-service, let's consider a single example service: a task ticketing system, similar to well-known Jira or Asana.
-The domain model is pretty simple -  there is `Ticket` representing a single task and `Project` which contains multiple tickets.
+The domain model is pretty simple -  there is `Ticket` represents a single task and `Project` which contains multiple tickets.
 This system at a high level consists of microservices responsible for projects management (`projects-service`), tickets management (`tickets-service`) and tickets change notifications, e.g. emails (`notification-service`).
 Since there is plenty of stuff to monitor, let's keep our focus on `tickets-service` only.
-The `projects-service` is stubbed in our case and provides api just to fetch project by its id.
+The `projects-service` is stubbed in our case and provides API just to fetch project by its id.
 The `notification-service` shown as theoretical service.

 For the sake of example, the task tickets system is much simplified compared to the real-world production system and does not include things like auth, caching, load balancing, etc.